xiGUAwanOU/tech-note/frontend-development/javascript/event-loop.md

 # 1. Event Loop Itself

-This is the key to open the door to the real JavaScript world.
 It can be roughly discribed as:

 ```javascript
 while (messageQueue.waitForMessage()) {